emberjs/website/source/blog/2019-01-04-the-ember-times-issue-79.md

 Be kind,

-Chris Ng, Jessica Jordan, Kenneth Larsen, Michael Schinis, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Kenneth Larsen, Michael Schinis and the Learning Team